Lee S. Gerow: Early military years

 Lee Saunders Gerow was born in Petersburg, Virginia, on March 29, 1891, the son of Leonard Rogers Gerow, a railroad conductor, and Annie Eloise Saunders.
 He had three brothers, including Leonard Townsend Gerow, and a sister.
 He attended the Virginia Military Institute and graduated in 1913 with a Bachelor of Science degree in civil engineering.
 Like his older brother Leonard in 1911, Gerow was class valedictorian.

 Despite his class standing, Gerow failed to secure an appointment in the Regular Army, and went to work for an engineering firm in Florida.
 He then received an offer of a teaching position at the Columbia Military Academy in Columbia, Tennessee.
 While there he met his future wife, Margaret.
-When Congress created an additional 200 officer positions in the Regular Army, Gerow passed the qualifying examination and was commissioned as a second lieutenant in the on November 30, 1916.
-He was assigned to the 36th Infantry and was served on the Mexican border during the Pancho Villa Expedition.
-After the crisis passed, he was transferred to Fort Snelling, Minnesota, where he was appointed a company commander and promoted to first lieutenant, back dated to the November 30, 1916.
+When Congress created an additional 200 officer positions in the Regular Army, Gerow passed the qualifying examination and was commissioned as a second lieutenant in the Infantry Branch on November 30, 1916.
+He was assigned to the 36th Infantry and served on the Mexican border during the Pancho Villa Expedition.
+After the crisis passed, he was transferred to Fort Snelling, Minnesota, where he was appointed a company commander and promoted to first lieutenant, backdated to the November 30, 1916.
 He was promoted to the rank of captain the next year, and then to major.